Syralist/abfall_io_component/README.md

 You might also need to change the names of the different waste types.
 For example _Hausmüll_ might be called _Restmüll_ in your case.

+Add the sensors to your configuration.yaml:

+    sensor:
+        - platform: abfallio
+            resources:
+            - gelbersack
+            - hausmuell
+            - papiertonne

 ## Acknowledgements
 I found this code on [Tom Beyers Blog](https://beyer-tom.de/blog/2018/11/home-assistant-integration-abfall-io-waste-collection-dates/).
 There is also a thread on the [Home Assiantant Forum](https://community.home-assistant.io/t/home-assistant-integration-of-abfall-io-waste-collection-dates-schedule/80160).